quin2k/Cheat-Menu-Framework/README.md

 <details>
 <summary>Ver 0.9.2q Changelog</summary>

+- Fixed some issues with Friendly Fire Fix not recognizing summons (e.g. Cocona undead) as allies.
 - Fixed issue where editing pregnancy wasn't updating Lona's belly until the next day.
 - Found and fixed an issue with Traits Per Level global not loading properly.
 If you have issues, delete that line or capitalize "Per"
 - Determined the low-lag features were voiding the whole point of max hp/sat/sta (wasn't preventing death!!) so sped up the check frequency.